Learn where you can travel to by train in New Zealand and what transport options are available if you cannot or do not not want to drive a car.

 There are basically two options where train travel in New Zealand is concerned:

-Auckland has a city rail network that covers an area from the city centre till Waitakere in the East and Pukekohe in the South.
+Auckland has a city rail network that covers an area from the city center till Waitakere in the east and Pukekohe in the south.

-Trains run from Wellington city to Masterton in the Northeast, and from Wellington city to Paraparaumu on the Kapiti Coast in the Northwest.
-To get information about fares and timetables, you can check out the Metlink website.
+Trains run from Wellington City to Masterton in the northeast, and from Wellington City to Paraparaumu on the Kapiti Coast in the northwest.
+To get information about fares and timetables, you can check out metlink.org.nz.

-To travel further than in or around Auckland or Wellington, you can make use of the scenic rail services of KiwiRail.
+To travel further than in or around Auckland or Wellington, you can make use of the scenic rail services of KiwiRail [kiwirail.co.nz].

 KiwiRail offers travel between the following cities/towns in New Zealand: